sky5265/supspec/README.md

 ## Using SupSpec

 Before using `SupSpec`, store all your data in a folder called "data".
-Then, open terminal at the location and run `run.py`.
+Then, open terminal at the location and run `supspec`.

 ```
-python run.py
+supspec
 ```

 You can also pass in 3 arguments at the terminal: mode, directory, and extension.